 I will focus the first part of my answer within the context of CM for products only.

-Basically, all products are regulated to some degree.
-Aerospace & Defense and Medical Device and Pharma are highly regulated for obvious reasons.
+Essentially, all products are subject to some degree of regulation.
+Aerospace & Defense, as well as Medical Device and Pharma, are highly regulated for obvious reasons.
 Other industries are also regulated, for example, through environmental regulations like REACH, RoHS, WEEE or safety-related regulations like the CE marking or FCC marking.

 Customers can also be an essential driver for the need for CM.
-If, as a customer, you buy expensive equipment, you expect that the supplier of that equipment can deliver per commitment.
+If, as a customer, you purchase expensive equipment, you expect the supplier of that equipment to deliver on its commitment.
 The supplier can also maintain and upgrade the equipment efficiently with as few disruptions to your operations as possible.

 Not just customers but also consumers are critical towards the traceability of the product and all its components.

-The need for Enterprise Configuration Management is even more significant because one of the hardest things is to change the way an organization works and operates.
+The need for Enterprise Configuration Management is even more significant because one of the most challenging aspects is changing the way an organization works and operates.

-Often there are different ways of doing the same thing.
-There is a lot of tribal knowledge, and ways of working are not documented so that people can easily find it, let alone that it is structured and linked so that you can do an impact analysis when you want to introduce a change in your organization.
+Often, there are multiple ways to accomplish the same task.
+There is a lot of tribal knowledge, and ways of working are not documented in a way that allows people to easily find them, let alone in a structured and linked format that facilitates impact analysis when introducing changes to your organization.

 CM and Digital Transformation